NanoComp/meep/doc/docs/Python_User_Interface.md

 **`geometry_center` [ `Vector3` class ]**
 —
-Specifies the center of the computational cell.
-Defaults to (0, 0, 0).
+Specifies the coordinates of center of the computational cell.
+Defaults to (0, 0, 0), but changing this allows you to shift the coordinate system used in Meep (for example, to put the origin at the corner).

 **`sources` [ list of `Source` class ]**
 —